-After relocating to Oberlin, the Friersons shared stages across the region, from Warner Concert Hall to nearby Cleveland and beyond.
+After relocating to Oberlin, the couple shared stages across the region, from Warner Concert Hall to nearby Cleveland and beyond.

-Among the highlights of his tenure were performances of the song cycle Ice and Fire for baritone and soprano, which had been written for the Friersons by Oberlin colleague Wendell Logan.
-A newcomer to the faculty like Frierson in the fall of 1973, Logan was an associate professor of African American music who became the architect of the conservatory’s Jazz Studies program.
-In March 1975, the Friersons debuted Ice and Fire to critical acclaim at Lincoln Center’s Alice Tully Hall.
+Among the highlights of his tenure were performances of the song cycle Ice and Fire for baritone and soprano, which had been written for Frierson and Daniel by Oberlin colleague Wendell Logan.
+A newcomer to the faculty like Frierson in the fall of 1973, Logan was an associate professor of African American music who became the architect of the conservatory’s jazz program.
+In March 1975, they debuted Ice and Fire to critical acclaim at Lincoln Center’s Alice Tully Hall.

 Two weeks prior to their New York performance, the Lorain Morning Journal published an article titled “Oberlin’s Friersons: The Concert Stage Lures Them.”
 It opened with the question “Can Campus Life Replace the Opera World?”

 The spring semester of 1975 proved to be their last in Oberlin.
-After just two years, the Friersons returned to New York to teach private lessons and resume regular performances together, sometimes billed as the Frierson Ensemble, which Andrew had formed to showcase African and African American music.
+After just two years, Frierson and Daniel returned to New York to teach private lessons and resume regular performances together, sometimes billed as the Frierson Ensemble, which Andrew had formed to showcase African and African American music.